 White’s Plate 34 from the Year 1884

-Plate 34 in White’s report on the Fossils of the Indiana Rocks, No. 3 is an excellent representation of fossil gastropods known today under the genus Strobeus.
-White assigned all specimens on the plate to the genus Solenisus Meek and Worthen 1860, with the majority given the subgenus Macrocheilus Phillips 1841.
+Plate 34 in White’s report on the Fossils of the Indiana Rocks, No. 3, is an excellent representation of fossil gastropods known today under the genus Strobeus.
+White assigned all specimens on the plate to the genus Solenisus Meek and Worthen 1860, with the majority given to the subgenus Macrocheilus Phillips 1841.

 White wrote that the assignment within the subgenus Macrocheilus was confusing.
 Unfortunately, an unknown printing error reversed this plate’s genus and subgenus names for Soleniscus (Macrocheilus).
 This mistake initially made correlation tricky, as I only used the plate.
 Fortunately, someone caught the error before it appeared on Plate 8 of Proceedings of the United States National Museum, Volume 6, 1883, a loaned version of Plate 34.